-If you think you may have given your child too much pancreatin, give them a large cup of water to drink and contact your doctor or local NHS services (details at end of leaflet) straight away.
+If you think you may have given your child too much pancreatin, give them a large cup of water to drink and contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales) straight away.
 Have the medicine or packaging with you if you telephone for advice.